l8smartlight/L8-javascript-SDK/README.md

 In our sample Chrome app, this method is **OnSLCPommand(commnad)** and you can find it in **l8.app.js line 105**

 Every command is, at this point, a jSON object, that includes two members:
 - **id** The Command Id.
 It's an integer number.
-You can find the ennumaration of commands SLCP_COMMAND in the slcp.class-1.0.js
+You can find the ennumaration of commands (SLCP_COMMAND) in the file  slcp.class-1.0.js
 - **info** The command info.
 This member's structure varies depending on the command.

 For example, an accelerometer response will be like this one: